Ed Dur: Sun Temple

 One of the reasons for Ed Dur's importance is the discovery of a temple to the Sun God Shams/Shamash, which has been compared to the Great Temple of Hetra in Iraq, also known as the "Temple of the Sun", dating back to the same period.
 The temple was originally by a Belgian expedition in 1987, but has been damaged since by erosion.
-In early 2016 a project was undertaken to restore the temple to its 1980s state.
+In early 2016, a project was undertaken to restore the temple to its 1980s state.
 A rectangular building, its main gate is located to the east and is preceded by columns mounted with Corinthian capitals.
 Two gates within the temple lead respectively to the main building and its courtyard.
 The temple differs from the Hetra Temple in the simplicity of its architecture and the geometric decorations to its external plaster.
 A pair of stone eagles, uncovered during an Emirati dig in 2015, are thought to have originally decorated the temple entrance.
 A simple stone altar that was probably used for offering or sacrifice was found inside the temple.

-The exterior walls of the temple are decorated in a style linked with the late Iron Age Eastern Mediterranean, consisting of alternating squares and rectangles with projecting panels.
-This pattern has also featured on the outside walls of a 1st Century temple at Hermopolis, in Egypt and in Pompeii, and is viewed as relatively common in the ancient world of that period.
+The exterior walls of the temple are decorated in a style linked with that of the late-Iron Age eastern Mediterranean, consisting of alternating squares and rectangles with projecting panels; the pattern is also featured on the outside walls of a 1st-century temple in the ancient city of Hermopolis in Egypt (as well as in Pompeii) and is viewed as relatively common in the ancient world of that period.

 A rectangular basin, located in the north-east corner of the building, sits on a broad base with a 8-line inscription in Aramaic, of which only a sole word can now be deciphered, "Shamash", a reference to Shams, or the Sun deity.
 A fire pit, some 2.7 m across and 1 m deep, has led to speculation of the use of fire in religious ritual.
 While Aramaic was in common usage in eastern Arabia from the 3rd/2nd century BCE onwards, Shamash was the major deity of the Parthian Arab city of Hatra, today located in present-day eastern Nineveh Governorate in northern Iraq.
-Although the site at Hatra was extensively damaged by the Islamic State of Iraq and the Levant, which occupied the area in mid-2014, damage to the site was less than at other Iraqi archeological sites.
+Although the site at Hatra was extensively damaged by the Islamic State of Iraq and the Levant, which occupied the area in mid-2014, damage to the site was less than at other Iraqi archaeological sites.

 The temple was to have been the subject of a programme of conservation undertaken in 2016 by the Umm Al Quwain Department of Tourism and Antiquities, in collaboration with the Ministry of Culture and Knowledge Development and the regional office of the UN-affiliated International Centre for the Study of the Preservation and Restoration of Cultural Property, but as of 2019, the temple building was still open to the elements and deteriorating as a consequence.